Minimum length uncertainty relations in the presence of dark energy: K a rolyh a zy's MLUR -- new perspectives

 An important physical consequence is that, since Eq. (\ref{MLUR-1}) holds if and only if Eq. (\ref{M_min-1}) {\it also} holds, it is straightforward to verify

 Substituting the minimization condition for $\Delta x_{\rm total}(r)$, Eq. (\ref{M_min-1}), into Eq. (\ref{KFL-3}) then gives

-For $\beta \sim \mathcal{O}(1)$, we require the `$>$' inequality in Eq. (\ref{KFL-4}), since many arguments imply that $l_{\rm Pl}$ represents the minimum resolvable length-scale due to quantum gravitational effects.
-(See, for example \cite{Padmanabhan:1985jq,Padmanabhan:1986ny,Padmanabhan:1987au}, plus \cite{Hossenfelder:2012jw, Garay:1994en} for reviews of minimum length scenarios in phenomenological quantum gravity.)
-This implies that the `$>$' inequality also holds in Eq. (\ref{KFL-3}) and, hence, that the minimum quantum gravitational uncertainty predicted by K{\' a}rolyh{\' a}zy/Ng and van Dam is {\it always} greater than the Compton wavelength of the particle that minimizes it.
+For $\beta \sim \mathcal{O}(1)$, we require the `$>$' inequality in Eq. (\ref{KFL-4}), since many arguments imply that $l_{\rm Pl}$ represents the minimum resolvable length-scale due to quantum gravitational effects \cite{Hossenfelder:2012jw, Garay:1994en} .
+This implies that the `$>$' inequality also holds in Eq. (\ref{KFL-3}) and, hence, that the minimum quantum gravitational uncertainty predicted by K{\' a}rolyh{\' a}zy / Ng and van Dam is {\it always} greater than the Compton wavelength of the particle that minimizes it.
+Empirically, this poses a severe problem for the model, since since no such super-Compton limit has been observed for fundamental particles.